-It was a perplexing situation when a blood pressure medication was withdrawn from the market after it was discovered that the wrong pills were in the packaged bottle.
+It was a perplexing situation when a blood pressure medication was withdrawn from the market after people reported finding the wrong pills in the packaged bottle.

 This happened in late August 2018 when Accord Healthcare Inc recalled specific batches of 100-pill bottles filled with Spironolactone tablets USP 25 mg, which were supposed to be containing Hydrochlorothiazide USP 12.5 mg blood pressure medication.